muzafakar/mamo-test/README.md

 * Clear entire amount when long press on backspace button.

 ### Things to improve
-* Ripple color is not exactly as in the Requirement Video
+* Ripple color is not exactly as in the Requirement Video.
-* Keyboard can be extracted to custom view for reusability
+* Keyboard can be extracted to custom view for reusability.
-* In-widget calculator functions can be integrated to Keyboard (user can easily doing calculator operation while inputting amount)
+* In-widget calculator functions can be integrated to Keyboard (user can easily doing calculator operation while inputting amount).